 Advanced | Servings: 4 | Ready In: 60 minutes | Yield: about 8 cups (4 big bowls)

-Southern Tomato Jam is full of flavor as sweet tomatoes get a kick from spicy peppers and bright balsamic.
-Cooked low and slow, it’s best enjoyed over pepper vegan grits.
-Oil-free braised chard and make this the ultimate comfort food dish.
+Grits are Southern comfort food.
+Cooked slowly, with love, they become the hearty base for oil-free braised chard.
+A Sweet-Heat Tomato Jam packs more flavor as sweet tomatoes get a kick from spicy peppers and bright balsamic.
+This is the ultimate comfort food dish.
 For a full gluten-free meal, enjoy with Southern Style Vegan Cornbread, Sweet Corn Succotash, and Raw Chocolate Pecan Kentucky Derby Pie.

 For the Southern Peppery Grits: